marcopelosi/starter-academic/content/authors/admin/index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics and Political Science (LSE).
+bio: I am an Economist at the Bank of Italy.
+I recently obtained my PhD in Finance from the London School of Economics.

 interests:
 - Fintech